Music

 Junior Choir

-The Choir offers children from 7-14 a fantastic opportunity to sing and appreciate music.
-It meets every Wednesday in term-time from 6.15-7.15pm in church.
 Half of the time is spent playing music-related games and the other half preparing pieces to sing at Sunday services.
 The children then sing once a month at the 10am service on a Sunday, often with the Senior Choir, and at occasional Sunday evening services.
-More details here or you can email The Director of Music for more information.
+You can contact Julia Daniels on [email protected] for more information.

 Senior Choir